 I smiled.

-Tom Bull is one of the few family-run pharmacies left in New Orleans, given that people nowadays prefer to go to Walgreens or CVS where, besides getting their prescriptions filled, they can buy hard liquor, milk, and dishwasher detergent.
-Tom Bull doesn't have anything like that, just pills, adult diapers, walls the color of turned milk and shelves of vitamin supplements coated in dust.
+Tom Bunk is one of the few family-run pharmacies left in New Orleans, given that nowadays people prefer to go to Walgreens or CVS where, besides getting their prescriptions filled, they can buy hard liquor, dishwasher detergent, and cigarettes.
+Tom Bunk doesn't have anything like that, just pills, adult diapers, walls the color of turned milk and shelves of vitamin supplements coated in dust.

-The owner of the pharmacy, Tom Bull, Jr., is a fat man with watery eyes who struts around the pharmacy slapping his hands together as if planning for some pre-game scrimmage; he's one of those guys who was star quarterback in high school and thirty years later still hasn't gotten over it.
-His slogan is "The no-Bull pharmacy!"
-But yeah, there's bullshit.
+The owner of the pharmacy, Tom Bunk, Jr., is a fat man with watery eyes who struts around the pharmacy slapping his hands together as if preparing for some pre-game scrimmage; he's one of those guys who was star quarterback in high school and thirty years later still hasn't gotten over it.
+His slogan is "The no-bunk pharmacy!"
+But yeah, there's plenty.

-Many people show up at the pharmacy with large prescriptions of strong drugs from slippery pain management centers, often to eliminate some evasive trauma in the back.
-Usually it goes like this:
+Many people show up at the pharmacy with large prescriptions of strong drugs from shady pain management and trauma centers.

 Vicodin